charlesreid1-com/charlesreid1-ansible/docs/quickstart.md

 Alternatively, you can pass custom variable values on the command line.
-This is how we specify the machine name when running charlesreid1.com playbooks.
+(This is how we specify the machine name when running playbooks.)
+Here, we set a few example variables:

 ```
 $ ANSIBLE_CONFIG="my_config_file.cfg" \